alvistar/dart_algorand/README.md

 Installation details can be found on [pub.dev](https://pub.dev/packages/dart_algorand#-installing-tab-)

+This is a port of Algorand Python SDK, function names and functionality is very similar.

 ## Quick start

 Here's a simple example you can run without a node.